 Since June 2014, a 3-phase Router of my design has been working satisfactorily at a premises where PV is available on all thee phases.
 The hardware platform for that project was a one-off construction, but I have since commissioned a 3-phase PCB for this purpose.
 This PCB layout has been recently revised as noted at the end of this page.
-Circuit diagram for both versions are available via the Downloads page.
+Circuit diagrams for both versions are available via the Downloads page.

 Two of my original 3-phase PCBs are shown in a built-up state in the photo below:

 These two boards have been assembled in slightly different ways.
 The one on the left operates at 3.3V.
 Up to three (triac-based) output stages can be used with this configuration.

 The board on the right has a 5V regulator, so the whole of the board (apart from the RF stage) operates at this higher voltage.
 Running this board at 5V rather than 3.3V has two advantages:

 1. The combination of the 16 MHz clock rate and the processor's supply voltage now lies within the specification of the Atmega 328P, rather than being slightly outside it;

 2. One or more SSRs can be used as the output stages without requiring any extra components.

 If the RF facility is to be used with the 5V version, an additional step-down regulator (VR2) is required to provide 3.3V to the RFM12B.
 The difference between these two versions is described in more detail later.